andyzhangx/demo/issues/README.md

 | v1.9 |  |
 | v1.10 | code review in v1.10.0 |

-### 7. file permission could not be changed using azure file
+### 7. file permission could not be changed using azure file, e.g. postgresql
 **error logs** when running postgresql on azure file plugin:
 ```
 initdb: could not change permissions of directory "/var/lib/postgresql/data": Operation not permitted